emrahonder/PHPLibForIBMToneAnalyzer/README.md

 and then respond to customers appropriately at scale.
 To get details, visit offical documentation: https://www.ibm.com/watson/developercloud/tone-analyzer/api/v3/#introduction

-This library allows to connect this service easily.
+This PHP library allows to connect this service easily.

+# Prerequisite
+From IBM Bluemix panel, username and password should be taken.
+Then ibm_tone_analyzer.php file should be imported to your PHP lib.

 # Usage
-Firstly from IBM Bluemix panel, username and password should be taken.
-Then ibm_tone_analyzer.php file should be imported to your PHP lib.

 ```php
 require 'ibm_tone_analyzer.php';